Uberspace/lab/source/guide_buildbot.rst

 Integration with gitea
 ======================

 One useful thing to do with BuildBot_ is to use it as a continuous integration runner.
-Since gitea_ also works on Uberspace but doesn't support 'direct' CI/CD integration like github and gitlab, we can use gitea_'s web hooks to trigger our BuildBot_ installation to do something.
+Since :lab:`gitea <guide_gitea>` also works on Uberspace but doesn't support 'direct' CI/CD integration like github and gitlab, we can use :lab:`gitea <guide_gitea>`'s web hooks to trigger our BuildBot_ installation to do something.

 Step 1
 ------